Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Critique of the existing concepts and timekeeping procedures in the TTL

-The situation changes drastically in attempting to introduce the group time for the OCS.
-The first problem to appear in this case is that for a non-resonant transmission the transmitted portion of the scattering wave packet is seen only at the final stage of scattering, i.e., far from the barrier in the transmission region.
-This means that, within the standard model of the OCS, the {\it group tunneling} time can be introduced, in the best case, only for some asymptotically large spatial region, e.g., for the interval $[0,b+L]$ where $L\gg l_0$.
-That is, in the best case, it might be defined as an {\it asymptotic} time scale.
+The situation changes drastically when we proceed to the OCS.
+The first problem to appear in this case is that for $R(k)\neq 0$ the transmitted part of the scattering wave packet is seen only at the final stage of scattering, far from the barrier, in the transmission region.
+Thus, in the best case, the {\it group tunneling} time can be introduced within the standard model of the OCS only for some asymptotically large spatial region, e.g., for the interval $[0,b+L]$ where $L\gg l_0$.
+That is, in the best case, it might be defined as an {\it asymptotic} group time.

-However, even this cannot be done properly within the conventional approach.
-Indeed, this approach allows us to define correctly the time of arrival $\tau_{tr}^{ar}(x)$ of the CM of the transmitted wave packet at the distant point $x$ behind the barrier.
+However, even this cannot be done properly within the conventional model of the OCS (Section \ref{smodel}).
+Indeed, this approach allows us to define correctly the time of arrival $\tau_{tr}^{ar}(x)$ of the CM of the transmitted wave packet at the point $x$ located far behind the barrier.
 For this purpose we can use the explicit expression for the position $<\hat{x}>_{tr}(t)$ of the CM of the transmitted wave packet,

 here the prime denotes the derivative on $k$.
 "However, before the arrival time is related to a "transit time" one must know the departure time of the thing that arrived" \cite{Win}.
-But namely this step is performed erroneously in the existing approaches.
-Without further ado, it is assumed as self-evident that the departure time of transmitted particles coincides with that of the incident wave packet (which is zero in the considered setting of the problem).
-As a result, by the conventional approach, in this setting the arrival time gives the group transit time for the interval $[0,b+L]$.
-Without the contributions of the outer regions $[0,a]$ and $[b,b+L]$, this expression yields the Wigner time $\tau_{ph}$ and ("phase") delay time $\tau_{del}$:
+In the existing approaches it is assumed that the departure times of the CMs of the transmitted and reflected wave packets coincide with each other (note that in the original Wigner's approach \cite{Wig} there is no necessity in this assumption, because Wigner deals in \cite{Wig} with the problem of scattering a particle on a point-like scatterer, where there is only one scattering channel -- reflection).
+Since the CM of the incident wave packet starts from $x=0$, in our setting of the problem, the arrival time gives immediately the group transit time for the interval $[0,b+L]$.
+Without the contributions of the outer regions $[0,a]$ and $[b,b+L]$, this expression yields the Wigner (asymptotic group) time $\tau_W$ and corresponding delay time $\tau_{del}$:

-By Hauge and St\o vneng \cite{Ha2}, $\tau_{ph}$ is the asymptotic (extrapolated) average tunneling time which is associated with the quantum dynamics of a particle in the asymptotically large interval $[0,b+L]$, rather than with the barrier region $[a,b]$; correspondingly, $\tau_{del}$ is the difference between the time of arrival at the distant point of the CM of the transmitted wave packet and the time of arrival at this point of the reference wave packet that moves freely at all stages of scattering and coincides at the initial time with the incident wave packet.